TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

       no longer supported.

    .. versionchanged:: 3.4.3
-      This class now performs all the necessary certificate and hostname checks by default.
+      This kundi now performs all the necessary certificate and hostname checks by default.
 To revert to the previous, unverified, behavior :func:`ssl._create_unverified_context` can be passed to the *context* parameter.

    .. versionchanged:: 3.8
-      This class now enables TLS 1.3
+      This kundi now enables TLS 1.3
       :attr:`ssl.SSLContext.post_handshake_auth` for the default *context* or
       when *cert_file* is passed with a custom *context*.